Dental Implants – Plano, TX

 Roots and All

 Invented in 1952, implants have become the new gold standard for dentists when it comes to replacing any number of teeth.
 While traditional bridges and crowns are useful for restoring the biting and chewing functions of your smile, only implants can replace the tooth roots needed to maintain a strong, healthy jawbone.
-Call Dr. Kung for a consultation today; once he has determined that you’re a candidate for dental implants, he can begin the process of planning your new smile!
+Call Dr. Kung for a consultation today; once he has determined that you’re a candidate for dental implants in our Plano, TX dental office, he can begin the process of planning your new smile!

 Why Choose Vitality Dental for Dental Implants?